 If you’re part of a Bay Area government, you may be eligible for free technical assistance to identify and implement electrification or other carbon reduction projects.
 You can find out more in this post.

-Getting started with electrification
+Getting started with electrification of commercial buildings

 To achieve your intended environmental impacts, while continuing to keep your buildings safe and comfortable, and not breaking the bank in the process, will take some careful planning.
 At kW, we’ve spent over 20 years helping clients finding cleaner (and usually cheaper) ways of meeting the heating and cooling needs of commercial buildings.
 Let us know if you need a hand.